Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Revisiting the SLOs of Each Request

-Consider the situation shown in Figure~\ref*{fig:prepone}, there are two requests A and B from users, where request A is in the decode phase and request B is just scheduled to the prefill phase.
+We start with a counterintuitive example of existing SLOs, which is the output delay trick.

+\stitle{Output delay trick.} Output delay is a tactic where tokens are released until the TBT deadline is reached, rather than immediately upon generation.
+Specifically, delaying the delivery of the $i$-th token can give more loose constraints on the generation time of the $i+1$-th token under the TBT SLO.
+The generation time of the $i+1$-th token can be loosed from $TBT_\theta$ to $TBT_\theta + t_{delay}$, where $t_{delay}$ is the delay time of the $i$-th token.
+Implementing output delay can be easily done by adding an intermediate buffer layer between the inference engine and the client.

+However, this trick is irational in the context of user experience, delaying the delivery of the tokens actually affects the user experience as users see the tokens later than they are generated.
+Essentially, it is because the premature delivery of tokens inadvertently imposes additional latency constraints on the subsequent tokens.
+Thus, there is an urgent need to devise a novel SLO that not only protects the user experience but also refrains from penalizing the early delivery of tokens.

+Subsequently, we will introduce a optimization strategy called \textit{chunked prefills} misleading by the TBT SLO, and then we will propose a naive imitation strategy called \textit{decode prepone} that can achieve a comparable effect to chunked prefills on TBT by simply scheduling and output delay tricks.

+\stitle{Chunked prefills.} As shown in Figure~\ref{fig:prepone}, we illustrate the generation process of two requests A and B under sarathi-serve framework~\cite{agrawal2024taming} which is a typical chunked prefills strategy.
 Due to the prefill-prioritizing principle for improving throughput in vLLM, the decode phase of the following tokens for request A will be stalled until the prefill phase of request B is finished, which results in a generation stall, i.e., a large TBT between $A_5^D$ and $A_6^D$.
 Therefore, Sarathi-Serve splits the prefill phase of B into multiple chunks ($B_1^P$, $B_2^P$, $B_3^P$) and fuses them with the decode phases of request A in the same batch.
 Specifically, one prefill chunk of request B will attach decoding one token of request A, like $A_6^DB_1^P$, $A_7^DB_2^P$ and $A_8^DB_3^P$.
 Assuming the prefill stage of B is split into $n_c$ chunks, the stall time of A is approximately reduced to about $\frac{1}{n_c}$ of the original.
 By this way, the stall time is smoothed, resulting in a smaller TBT.
-However, we observe that the abslute latency from decode tokens of request B ($B_1^D, B_2^D....$) will not benefit from the optimization.
+However, we observe that the absolute latency from decode tokens of request B ($B_1^D, B_2^D....$) will not benefit from the optimization.
 Further, our concern arises that this slicing approach, by introducing frequent assessments of the KV cache, may inadvertently lead to an increase in overall latency rather than a decrease.

 To summarize, the chunked-prefills smooths the TBT by slicing the prefill phase and fusing them with the decode phases of other requests.
 This provides an insight that instead of slicing, can we manually schedule the prefill and decode phases and achieve better performance?